 Popular wine varieties available in the Southern Highlands and Shoalhaven wineries include Pinot, Nebbiolo, Shiraz, Reisling, Pinot Gris, and Chardonnay.

 Artemis Wine and Tertini Wines near Mittagong are the most sought-after wineries in the Southern Highlands.

 Otherwise, Centennial Vineyards and Diamond Creek Estate near Bowral are also wise choices.

-- Private guided wine tasting tour – A private tour guide from Sydney is your best option.
-With Bowral being a 90 minutes’ drive from Sydney and two hours south from Canberra.
+- Private guided wine tasting tour to South Coast – A private tour guide from Sydney is your best option.
+With Bowral is a 90 minutes’ drive from Sydney and two hours south of Canberra.

 - Train – Alternatively you can make your way to the Southern Highlands via train.
 From there you can join a wine tasting tour such as Grape Escape or Highlands Food and Wine Tours.

 - Self-drive – A good option for families and those wanting more freedom to drive around the area independently.